arohou/gP2S/FAQ.md

 You have created 2 proteins, but no sample yet.

-A sample is a mixture of proteins and ligands (can be 0 proteins or 0 ligands).
+A sample is a mixture of proteins and ligands (can be 0 proteins or 0 ligands, but must be at least one component).
 Once you have created a sample, it will show up in the drop down during grid creation.

 If you want to save time, you can create a sample directly because that form let's you create the proteins on the fly.